 The Sick-Sicker model is a four-state (Healthy, Sick, Sicker or Dead) time-independent Markov model.
 The cohort progresses through the model in cycles of equal duration, with the proportion of those in each health state in the next cycle being dependant on the proportion in each health state in the current cycle and a time constant transition probability matrix.

 The analysis incorporates probabilistic sensitivity analysis (PSA) by creating a data-frame of PSA inputs (one row being one set of model inputs) based on cost, utility and state transition probability distributions using the function f_gen_psa and then running the model for each set of PSA inputs using the model function f_MM_sicksicker.
 We therefore begin by describing the two functions f_gen_psa and f_MM_sicksicker in more detail before moving on to demonstrate how to create a user-interface.
-Note that we add to the coding framework from Alarid-Escudero et al. (2019) to use the f_ prefix for functions 12 .
+In this tutorial, we follow Alarid-Escudero et al.’s (2019) coding framework and add to it the prefix 'f_' to denominate functions.
+12 .

 Functions